-We’ve talking about Money Supply already.
-Now, Money supply increases or decreases based on several factors and is partially determined by the actions of Central Banks, and private sector banks.
+Ha have covered the Money Supply in the last article.
+Now, Money Supply increases or decreases based on several factors and is partially determined by the actions of Central Banks, and private sector banks.

 But how does money supply affect my stock portfolio?